Teradata/jupyter-demos/README.md

 ### Open-and-connected analytics

 #### Financial Fraud Detection VIA BYOM
-A model that was developed externally  is imported into Vantage for evaluation and execution at scale to detect fraud.<br>
+A model that was developed externally  is imported into Teradata for evaluation and execution at scale to detect fraud.<br>
 [Python Version](./UseCases/Financial_Fraud_Detection_BYOM/Financial_Fraud_Detection_BYOM_Python.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>